 In Part 1 of this series, I wrote that it is possible for a bad or wrong attitude to slow or prevent growth.
-In Part 1, I listed a dozen barriers.
+In Part 1, I listed a dozen growth barriers.
 In Part 2, Part 3, and Part 4, I looked at the first nine barriers: 1) apathy/spiritual immaturity/laziness, 2) busyness, 3) lack of leadership, vision, and planning, 4) lack of knowledge/training, 5) inward focus, 6) conflicts, 7) lack of ownership, 8) turfism, and 9) settling for the good rather than the best.

 In Part 5, I want to examine the final three barriers.
 Consider the following:

 - Lack of Space.
 I am reminded of Ken Hemphill’s great little book, The Bonsai Theory of Church Growth.
 When our pot is small, it contributes to keeping the plant small.
 If we only use our space one time, it reduces the number who can attend.
-If we are full in one age group, it slows or stops our growth in the other age groups.
+When we are full in one age group, it slows or stops our growth in the other age groups.
 If worship or parking are full, they slow or stop Sunday School growth.
-If preschool is full, it will also slow or stop adult growth, etc. Don’t let your pot determine your growth.
+When preschool is full, it will also slow or stop adult growth, etc. Don’t let your pot determine your growth.
 Use it multiple times.
 Clear out storage.
 Use nearby space.
 Build more.

 Evaluate your Sunday School.
 Look for growth barriers.
 Then plan around them.
 Grow.
 Make disciples.
 Be revolutionary!